Danychr1/The-Cyber-Defense-Playbook-Project/Topics/0-) Introduction.md

   <img width="1193" height="747" alt="Screenshot 2025-10-20 at 8 45 57 PM" src="https://github.com/user-attachments/assets/599149cf-de0a-4043-84f9-07eb9f66df53" />

-Here you can read an article that we wrote [about the project](https://medium.com/@christel093/the-big-beautiful-soc-project-building-the-foundations-of-cyber-defense-c04d0624208f)
+Here you can read the [article](https://medium.com/@christel093/the-big-beautiful-soc-project-building-the-foundations-of-cyber-defense-c04d0624208f) that we wrote about the project.